chrisnoonan98675/site/xl-deploy/how-to/customizing-the-xl-deploy-type-system.markdown

 * A CI property is always given the same value in your environment.
 Using synthetic properties, the property can be given a default value and hidden from the user in the GUI.
 * There are additional properties of an existing CI that you want to specify.
 For example, suppose there is a CI representing a deployed datasource for a specific middleware platform.
 The middleware platform allows the user to specify a connection pool size and connection timeout and XL Deploy supports the connection pool size out of the box.
 In this case, modifying the CI to add a synthetic property allows the user to specify the connection timeout.

 **Note**: to use the newly defined property in a deployment, XL Deploy's behavior must be modified.
-To learn how to add new behavior to the product, take a look at the manual for the plugin to be modified or the [Generic Model Plugin Manual](genericPluginManual.html) to define a new plugin.
+To learn how to add new behavior to the product, refer to [Understanding XL Deploy rules](/xl-deploy/concept/understanding-xl-deploy-rules.html).

 Additionally, any property that is modified is listed as a nested `property` element.
 For each property, the following information can be specified: